Alpi157/ddos_detection_system/README.md

 ### Approach

-- **Detection**: A combination of a Deep Neural Network (DNN) and an SVM classifier that classify incoming traffic as either DDoS or benign.
+- A combination of a Deep Neural Network (DNN) and an SVM classifier that classify incoming traffic as either DDoS or benign.
-- **State Transitions**: A finite-state Markov Chain with states: Normal, Suspicious, Under Attack, and Mitigation.
+- A finite-state Markov Chain with states: Normal, Suspicious, Under Attack, and Mitigation.
 Transitions are based on historical patterns and traffic statistics.
-- **Mitigation**: Adaptive strategies including Rate Limiting, Traffic Shaping, IP Blocking, and Dynamic Bandwidth Allocation.
+-  Adaptive strategies including Rate Limiting, Traffic Shaping, IP Blocking, and Dynamic Bandwidth Allocation.
-- **Reward Mechanism**: Each action is rewarded/penalized based on queue metrics, dropped packets, and overhead.
+- Each action is rewarded/penalized based on queue metrics, dropped packets, and overhead.

 ---